top of page

 “Aetiology: Likely to be multifactorial; a history of vulvovaginal candidiasis, usually recurrent, is the most commonly reported feature.”

-The benefits of including this information are substantial and measurable:
+The benefits of including this information on the NHS thrush webpage are substantial and measurable:

 • Women will take recurrent and or repeated thrush seriously and make informed lifestyle and medical decisions to reduce recurrence.